urbit/tlon.io/content/dev/dev-guide.md

 ## What is this guide?

-This is Tlon's guide for new developers that want to build applications on Urbit.
+This is Tlon's guide for new developers who want to build applications on Urbit.
 The goal of this guide is to take you from a fresh machine to a working development environment for Urbit applications.
-This guide assumes macOS, but Linux is also supported (see the Urbit foundation docs for Linux support) It's important this guide remains clear and correct, if you find something broken please let us know at support@tlon.io
+This guide assumes macOS, but Linux is also supported (see the Urbit foundation docs for Linux support).
+It's important this guide remains clear and correct, if you find something broken please let us know at support@tlon.io.

 ## Pre-requisites

 ### Homebrew

-- Homebrew is a package manager for macOS, we'll need it installed in order to install `git-lfs`.
+- Homebrew is a package manager for macOS.
+We'll need it installed in order to install `git-lfs`.
 - ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

 ### Git LFS

-- A package that enables git to work with large files, we'll install this via brew.
+- Git LFS is a package that enables git to work with large files.
+We'll install this via brew.
 - ```brew install git-lfs```

 ### Visual Studio Code

- - While not technically a prerequisite, there's a hoon syntax highlighting plugin available and this is the editor we recommend [Visual Studio Code](https://code.visualstudio.com/).
+ - While it's not technically required, you can install a hoon syntax highlighting plugin.
+This is the editor we recommend [Visual Studio Code](https://code.visualstudio.com/).
  - For the small text file edits in this guide, we'll simply use `nano`.

 ### The Urbit Git repository